-Cellular Telephone Guidelines
+Cellular (Mobile) Telephone Guidelines

 Cellular (mobile) telephones are an effective resource for Cal Poly State University because they enable communication in areas or situations where conventional telephony is not available or is impractical.
 However, the costs incurred by cellular telephony must be weighed carefully against any benefits.